RiddlerQ/simple_image_download/README.md

 what i needed.

 I hope that we will make this class more usefull together, i will try to post updates with yours and mine ideas

+Ps.
+Thx to CharlesMogan for adding so many fixes and new features.